NHS Education for Scotland Logo

 End of Placement Report

-You should have an induction meeting with both the Clinical and Educational Supervisor for all placements.
+Foundation doctors should have an induction meeting with both the Clinical Supervisor (CS) and Educational Supervisor (ES) for all placements.

-For the majority of posts your Clinical and Educational Supervisor will be the same person and therefore a combined induction form can be completed.
+For the majority of posts your CS and ES will be the same person, and a combined induction form can be completed.

-You must have End of Placement review meetings with both the Clinical and Educational Supervisor for all placements.
-All reports must be signed off and submitted ahead of your ARCP.
+You must have End of Placement Review meetings with both the CS and ES for all placements.

-Ideally all reports should all be satisfactory.
-If any of the reports are not satisfactory your FPD will make a decision at your ARCP, this decision is at the discretion of your FPD as they will make an assessment of your overall progress throughout the training year.
+If any of the reports are not satisfactory your FPD will make a decision at your ARCP.
+This decision is at the discretion of your FPD who will assess your overall progress throughout the training year.

 General Meeting Form

-Your supervisor may also complete a General Meeting Form for any meetings they have with you out with those described above.
+Your supervisor may also complete a General Meeting Form for any meetings they have with you other than those described above.

 Portfolio

-At your induction you should have received details on how to access and complete your Turas Training Portfolio
+At your induction you were provided with details on how to access and complete your Turas Training Portfolio

 Please upload a photograph into your Turas Training Portfolio.